 What You Need to File Delinquent Tax Returns

 To file your federal tax returns, you need to gather as much financial details as you can about the years where you didn’t file.
 Ideally, you need information about your income, including W-2 forms from your employers, 1099 forms from companies that paid you as an independent contractor, receipts related to revenue collected by your business, and any other documents related to money you earned during the tax year.

 You should also see if you can find financial documents related to potential tax deductions or credits.
 For instance, if you paid mortgage interest, you should get a statement from your bank.
 If you paid for childcare, you should look for receipts from your child’s daycare provider.
 If you have business expenses, you should look for receipts or invoices related to those expenses.
 A tax professional can let you know more about which documents can help to support the deductions and credits that are relevant in your situation.

-Note that you also have to use the tax return from the year in question when you file a late tax return.
-You can’t do file back tax returns with the current year’s tax form because laws, deductions, credits, and other details change nearly every year.
+You are required to use the relevant tax forms for the year in question when you file a late tax return.
+You can’t file tax returns with the current year’s tax form.
+Laws, deductions, credits, and other details change nearly every year.

 Depending on how much time has passed, you may not have any of the above information and you may be wondering how you can obtain those details.
 Luckily, there are options.

 If your delinquent tax return is from the last seven years, you may be able to get some of your missing documents from the person or business who issued the document in the first place.
 The IRS requires taxpayers to keep paperwork for at least seven years.
 As a result, your old boss may have a copy of your prior year’s W-2 forms, or your bank may have copies of 1099 forms for investment income you earned in the past.
 You may want to reach out to these entities to see if they can help you.
 When you work with a tax professional, they can handle a lot of these contacts on your behalf.